DMV appointment booking

 Skills

-UX research, UX design, prototyping
+UX design, UX research, prototyping

 A screenshot from my high-fidelity prototype.